Updated daily: Here are today's top Best Buy deals you can get right now

 How long do Best Buy sales last?

 Best Buy frequently hosts 24-hour flash sales that run through the early hours of the following morning.
 It also hosts three-day (or even four-day) sales that run for the time of its namesake.
-The current Anniversary sale runs through tonight, August 14.
+The recent Anniversary sale finished on Sunday, August 14.
 Whatever the time frame, Best Buy sales always offer major discounts on a variety of appliances, TVs and other pieces of essential tech.

 When is Best Buy's next sale?